Huchuy Qosqo ruins seem from above

 Complete Machu Picchu experience

-Huchuy Qosqo itinerary
+Huchuy Qosqo trek itinerary

-Cusco to Tambo Machay to Huchuy Qosqo
+Day 1: Cusco to Tambo Machay to Huchuy Qosqo

 In the distance, we can see Ausangate and the snow-capped mountains of Veronica, Pitusiray, Chicon, and San Juan.
 Close by, we see grazing llamas and alpacas.